mucommander/mucommander/readme.txt

   This option slows down transfers significantly but can prevent data loss caused by faulty mediums.
 - Files can be marked/unmarked using a Regexp.
-- New 'Owner' and 'Group' columns added to the folder pane (not visible by default).
+- Added 'Owner' and 'Group' columns (disabled by default).
 The owner and group information is available on FTP and SFTP folders and some TAR archives.
 - Custom look&feels can now be imported from the preferences dialog.
 - New 'Mark selection' feature (mapped onto Shift+Add by default) that lets users mark all files whose extension match that of the current selection.